smuefsmuef/CurrConverter/README.md

 # CurrConverter
 A Simple Currency Converter

-Still in work.
+work in progress.
-based on udemy course from angela yu, app brewery
+based on udemy course from angela yu, app brewery.